JulieDeveloper/JulieDeveloper/README.md

-- 👋 Hi, I’m @JulieDeveloper
+- 👋 Hi, I’m Julie, an FrontEnd Developer
-- 🌱 I’m currently learning HTML / CSS / Javascript
+- 🌱 Currently living in Branford Ontario
+- ❤️‍🔥 Looking for opportunity to build some fun projects with you!!!
 - 📫 chouyuan424@gmail.com

 <!---